 Slow down: It takes twenty minutes for your stomach to signal your brain that you are no longer hungry.
 You can pack away a lot of food within twenty minutes, so eat slowly, chewing each and every bite carefully.

 Pack up leftovers before sitting down to eat: If extra food isn’t sitting on top of the stove or on the counter, you won’t be tempted to eat it while cleaning up after dinner.

 Eyeball the correct portion sizes with these handy guidelines:

-Don’t worry too much about measuring raw or cooked vegetables (in fact, the more the better)?unless they’re swimming in a fat-laden sauce, of course.
-Fruit, however, should be limited to three whole fruits a day because of its high fructose (sugar) content.
+Don’t worry too much about measuring raw or cooked vegetables (in fact, the more the better), unless they’re swimming in a fat-laden sauce, of course.
+Fruit, however, should be limited to three whole fruits a day because of fruit’s high fructose (sugar) content.